-- Remove the upper or lower access panel on the water heater and carefully fold back the insulation and plastic element/ thermostat cover. - Make sure the replacement thermostat matches the original thermostat. - Mark the wires with tape so you'll know how to put them back on. - Disconnect the wires from the bad thermostat and remove the thermostat from the metal mounting clip. - 7 Install the new thermostat in the metal mounting clip. - Make sure the new thermostat fits snuggly against the tank.
-You should NOT be able to slip a business card between the thermostat and the tank.
-If you can, bend the thermostat mounting clip until the thermostat fits tightly against the tank. - Attach the wires following the wiring diagram on the water heater's label.
-Make sure all wire connections are tight. - Replace the plastic element/ thermostat cover, insulation, and access panel. - Replace the cover on the electrical junction box. - Restore power to the water heater.
+- Remove the upper access panel/ESM on the water heater and carefully fold back the insulation and plastic element/ thermostat cover. - The replacement electronic thermostat should match the original electronic thermostat. - Mark the wires with tape so you'll know how to put them back on. - Disconnect the wires from the bad electronic thermostat and remove the electronic thermostat from the metal mounting clip. - 7 Install the new electronic thermostat in the metal mounting clip. - Make sure the new thermostat fits snuggly against the tank.
+If needed you can, bend the thermostat mounting clip until the electronic thermostat fits tightly against the tank. - Attach the wires following the wiring diagram on the water heater's label.
+Make sure all wire connections are tight. - Replace the plastic element/ thermostat cover, insulation, and access panel/ESM.

+- Replace the cover on the electrical junction box. - Restore power to the water heater.
 It may take two hours for the tank to heat up.